howsoai/platform-installation-examples/performance/README.md

 A node pool of worker nodes should be created; these nodes should be tainted with `howso.com/nodetype=worker:NoSchedule` allowing trainee pods to run on them.

 The worker node pool should be configured with cluster autoscaling to automatically add and remove nodes as needed.
+The nodes should be large enough to accomodate the largest trainee pod that will be run.
+A minimum of 16 cpu and 32Gb of memory is recommended.

 The minimum number of nodes can be 0 for maximum efficiency, but it is worth considering a miniumum of 1 worker nodes so that basic test workloads do not have to wait for a new node to be created.